matthewjward/matthewjward.github.io/_posts/2023-02-01-high-density-app-service.md

 Something was clearly wrong.

-Digging back into the docs, there is a section at the bottom labelled "Recommended configuration for high-density hosting" that states
+Digging back into the docs, there is a section at the bottom labelled ["Recommended configuration for high-density hosting"](https://learn.microsoft.com/en-us/azure/app-service/manage-scale-per-app#recommended-configuration-for-high-density-hosting) that states

 >Follow these steps to configure high-density hosting for your apps:
 >
 >1.
 Designate an App Service plan as the high-density plan and scale it out to the desired capacity.
 >1.
 Set the PerSiteScaling flag to true on the App Service plan.

-Following this steps did lead to having all instances activated, and App Services were then spread evenly across instances.
+Following these steps did lead to having all instances activated, and App Services were then spread evenly across instances.
 However, needing to know the desired capacity up front is a pretty big turn-off, I don't think that that is how this cloud thing is meant to work at all!
 How would it handle scaling out my App Service Plan?
 Time to find out!

 ## Experiment #2 - Scaling Out

  Next I wanted to see if scaling-out an App Service Plan would result in the existing App Services being rebalanced across all instances.

-Confidence was low after Experiment #1, but the following line in the docs gave me hope -
+Confidence was low after Experiment #1, but the following line in the [docs](https://learn.microsoft.com/en-us/azure/app-service/manage-scale-per-app) gave me hope -

 >Applications are rebalanced only when instances are added or removed from the App Service plan.